-Second hand makeup: there really is a market for it.
-I regularly sell second hand make-up online when I’ve decluttered my make-up collection again.
+Second hand makeup: there really is a huge market for it.
+I regularly sell second hand make-up online when I’ve decluttered my make-up collection once again.
 But: I make sure I can always prove where I bought the makeup and I always disinfect all the makeup.
 The last few months I noticed a lot of fraud with makeup that is sold second hand on AliBaba, Craigslist, Ebay,… Suddenly there are sellers on those whole lots Charlotte Tilbury, Chanel, YSL, Saint Laurent, Dior, Hourglass, Anastasia Beverly Hills, Jeffree Star,… sales.
 You see an account like that?
 Then be warned!

 Why you have to be careful when you buy second-hand makeup